 This seems to be a hot topic at the moment.
 I totally buy into this, but I have noticed that the media and certain soap manufacturers have cottoned on too!

 It is something else that they can advertise.
 Though in the case of the soap brand, it is focused on the skin.
+Recently I noticed that these advertisements have disappeared? not sure why this is.

 I have read quite a few website which have videos explaining the benefits of a healthy gut lining.
 I am no expert, but I wanted to share some of the information that we have come across.